Jüdische Rundschau

 Jüdische Rundschau (Jewish Review) was a Jewish periodical that was published in Germany between 1902 and 1938.
-It was the biggest Jewish weekly publication in Germany, and was the organ of the Zionist Federation of Germany.
+It was the biggest Jewish weekly publication in Germany, and was the origin of the Zionist Federation of Germany.

 History

 The Jüdische Rundschau was published in Berlin from 1902 until it was banned in 1938.
 As the organ of the Zionist Federation of Germany it represented German Zionism to the outside world.
 Significant debates about the function and task of Jewish politics in the sense of the Basel program that were held at the first Zionist congress in 1897 were presented on their pages.
 In addition, from 1933 onwards it reported on the difficult living conditions for Jews in Germany and provided readers willing to emigrate with detailed information on emigration options.